Photochemically-induced acousto-optics in gases: Acoustic/entropy wave

 To investigate the gas response to the modulated heating, we describe the gas by its fluid quantities $\rho$, $v$ and $p$ (mass density, velocity and pressure).
 Because variations along $z$ are dictated by the UV absorption profile, which is on the order of the linear absorption length $z_{abs}=1/\sigma{[\Oz]}_0$, they typically occur over distances much longer than $\Lambda$ (the characteristic spatial scale along $x$); for example, for 2\% ozone fraction we have $z_{abs}=$ 1.8 mm, whereas $\Lambda$ is typically on the order of a few tens of microns.
 We can therefore assume that the hydrodynamics is 1D along $x$.
 The following analysis is assumed to be for a given $z$, with the initial amplitude of the temperature modulation provided by the analysis from the previous section.
 We start with the Euler fluid equations: \bea \dt \rho + \dx(\rho v) &=& 0 \,, \\ \dt v + (v\dx)v &=& -\frac{\dx p}{\rho} \, . \eea

 We linearize the fluid quantities, $\rho=\rho_0+\rho_1$ etc., and expand the Euler equations to first order: \bea \dt \rho_1 + \rho_0\dx v_1 &=& 0 \, , \\ \dt v_1 &=& -\frac{\dx p_1}{\rho_0} \,. \eea

 The isochoric gas heating resulting from the UV laser absorption creates an initial temperature modulation in the gas while the density remains constant over the duration of the UV pulse.
-We look for the adiabatic response of the gas to the initial temperature disturbance, with $\rho\propto p^{1/\gamma}$ and $\gamma$ the background gas adiabatic index.
+Once the heating is done, the gas is set in motion adiabatically; its response to the initial temperature disturbance follows $\rho\propto p^{1/\gamma}$, with $\gamma$ the adiabatic index.
 Inserting into Eq. \eqref{eq:E1} gives $\dt \rho_1 = (\rho_0/\gamma p_0)\dt p_1$.
 Taking the time derivative of Eq. \eqref{eq:E1}, spatial derivative of Eq. \eqref{eq:E2} and combining the two gives the usual wave equation for the pressure perturbation: \bea (\dt^2-c_s^2\dx^2)p_1 = 0 \,, \eea where $c_s=(\gamma p_0/\rho_0)^{1/2}$ is the sound speed.
 Using the d'Alembert formula with the initial pressure perturbation $p_1(x,t=0)=R_s\rho_0T_1=R_s\rho_0\Delta T(x)$, with $R_s$ the specific gas constant and $T_1=\Delta T(x)$ the modulated temperature increase at the end of the UV pulse calculated in the previous section, immediately gives: \bea \frac{p_1(x,t)}{p_0} = \frac 12 \left[ \frac{\Delta T(x+c_st)}{T_0} + \frac{\Delta T(x-c_st)}{T_0} \right] \,, \eea where $T_0$ is the initial gas temperature (the 10 ns duration of the UV pulse is treated as an initial impulse compared to the slower time scale of the wave).
 The pressure perturbation forms the expected standing wave, as the sum of two counter-propagating waves propagating at $c_s$ towards $\pm x$.